wyattowalsh/personal-website/coursework.markdown

----
-layout: page
-permalink: /coursework/
----

-# Coursework

 `Note:` Unless otherwise specified all coursework was completed during my time as an undergraduate at University of California, Berkeley (UCB).
 I have arranged classes by topic as found below, as well as a comprehensive chronological list at the bottom.

 ## Table of Contents